jarenella/social-network-api/README.md

 # Description

 This project is a sample that can be used as an example of a very basic backend API system for a social network.
-It can also easily be configured to have larger projects build on top of it and deployed.
+It can also easily be configured to have larger projects built on top of it and deployed.

 # Table of Contents